Artist Françoise Gilot, acclaimed painter who loved and later left Picasso, is dead at 101

 “I was 21 and I felt that painting was already my whole life,” she writes in “Life With Picasso.”
 When Picasso asked Gilot and her friend what they did, the friend responded that they were painters, to which Picasso responded, Gilot writes: “That’s the funniest thing I’ve heard all day.
 Girls who look like that can’t be painters.”
 The two were invited to visit Picasso in his studio, and the relationship soon began.

 Not long after leaving Picasso in 1953, Gilot reunited with a former friend, artist Luc Simon, and married him in 1955.
-The had a daughter — Engel — and divorced in 1962.
+They had a daughter — Engel — and divorced in 1962.
 In 1970, Gilot married Jonas Salk, the American virologist and researcher famed for his work with the polio vaccine, and began living between California and Paris, and later New York.
 When he died in 1995, Gilot moved full-time to New York and spent her last years on the Upper West Side.

 Her art only increased in value over the years.
 In 2021 her “Paloma à la Guitare” (1965) sold for $1.3 million at a Sotheby’s auction.
 Her work has shown in many prominent museums, including the Metropolitan Museum of Art and the Museum of Modern Art.
 Her life with Picasso was illustrated in the 1996 movie “Surviving Picasso,” directed by James Ivory.